-Epidemiological and laboratory standard surveillance performance indicators for measles and rubella (Annex 2).
+Epidemiological and laboratory standard surveillance performance indicators for measles and rubella (see Annex 2 of Guide to the documentation and verification of measles and rubella elimination in the WHO Eastern Mediterranean Region).

 Analysis against the standard surveillance system performance indicators, conducted at the second administrative level (state/province/governorate) or third administrative level (for example, district, locality) in big countries and focusing on areas with poor performance illustrated in map/table for the past 5 years and action taken to address it.